jebyrnes/BIOL-653-Byrnes-Jarrett/README.md

 OK, I will now.

 1. Save this file.
-	+And then add it (which I did after commiting the initial version)
+	+ And then add it (which I did after commiting the initial version)
 2. Commit this file (using nano to write my commit message).
 3. Push the repo.